yandex-cloud/docs/en/vision/operations/ocr/text-detection.md

-# Recognizing text on an image
+# Recognizing text in an image

-To recognize text on an image, use the [batchAnalyze](../../api-ref/Vision/batchAnalyze.md) method.
-In  the `type` property, specify `TEXT_DETECTION`, and in the `textDetectionConfig` property, specify the recognition settings.
+To recognize text in an image, use the [Text recognition](../../concepts/ocr/index.md) feature.

+In the [batchAnalyze](../../api-ref/Vision/batchAnalyze.md) method, set the `type` property to `TEXT_DETECTION`, and specify the recognition settings in the `textDetectionConfig` property.

 > [!NOTE]
 >